 - 7.1.
-In the first instance, if reporting possible malpractice or concerns, an individual will usually follow the procedure detailed in paragraph 5 above (Escalating and/or reporting possible malpractice or concerns) - 7.2.
-If, however, the individual does not feel safe raising the issue/reporting malpractice within the centre, or they have done so and are concerned that no action has been taken, that individual could consider making their disclosure to a malpractice expert at the awarding body for the qualification where malpractice is suspected4.
+In the first instance, if reporting possible malpractice or concerns, an individual will usually follow the procedure detailed in paragraph 5 above (Reporting possible malpractice or concerns) - 7.2.
+If, however, the individual does not feel safe raising the issue/reporting malpractice within the centre, or they have done so and are concerned that no action has been taken, that individual could consider making their disclosure to a malpractice expert at the awarding body for the qualification where malpractice is suspected. - 7.3.
+For members of centre staff, it is likely that the Public Interest Disclosure Act (PIDA) offers legal protection from being dismissed or penalised for raising certain serious concerns ('blowing the whistle').
+Whistleblowing rights under PIDA are day one rights.
+This means that the worker does not need the same two years' service that is needed for other employment rights.

-4 Reference www.jcq.org.uk/exams-office/malpractice/public-interest-disclosure-act/
+&lt;sup>4 Reference www.jcq.org.uk/exams-office/malpractice/public-interest-disclosure-act/